Alphabetical List of Programs 1-2-3 Magic: Effective Discipline for Children 2–12

 Families with children ages 0-17 being reunified from foster care or relative placement

-Families, specifically parents and their infants/toddlers ages 0 (during pregnancy) to 36 months, who present with risks that threaten the parent-child ...
+Families, specifically parents and their infants/toddlers ages 0 (during pregnancy) to 36 months, who present with challenges to the parent-child relationship, ...

 Mindfulness-Based Cognitive Therapy (MBCT)